rinzler-17/csv-utility/README.md

 ## Instructions
 Please ensure you have `Python` and `pip` installed in your localhost.
 To install pandas, run

     $ pip install pandas

 ## Running the Code
     $ python main.py

-To run tests,
+To run tests

     $ python tests.py

 ## Possible improvements